Volumes module provides basic information about volume nodes, can convert between volume types, and allows adjustment of display settings.

-If the goal is to load an image as labelmap volume so that it can be converted to segmentation, then there is simpler option available: choose
+If the goal is to load an image as labelmap volume so that it can be converted to segmentation, then simpler options available:

-Add data... window.
-This only available for nrrd and nifti images.
+Add data...window.
+This only works for nrrd and nifti images.

 Consider the Image Stacks provided by the SlicerMorph extension to work with large sets of high resolution images.
 It allows you to automatically convert RGB to grayscale scalar volume, specify image spacing, and downsample large images.

 Alternatively you can load and manipulate the data directly using functionality in the core Slicer modules: